p058/p058.github.io/_posts/2017-01-14-spark-dataframes.markdown

 ```

-You can also use builtin spark functions along with your udf's.
-You can also apply functions on multiple columns by passing the old columns as a list.
+You can also use spark builtin functions along with your own udf's.
+As you have seen above, you can also apply udf's on multiple columns by passing the old columns as a list.

 ```python
 data_new.take(3)